ralphje/destructify/docs/fieldspec.rst

    obtained by calling ``Field.get_overridden_value(value, context)``.
 Note, however, that you probably want to call :meth:`Field.get_final_value` instead.

+.. attribute:: Field.offset
+               Field.skip

+   The offset of the field absolutely in the stream (in the case of :attr:`offset`), or the offset of the field relative to the previous field (in the case of :attr:`skip`). :attr:`offset` can be a negative value to indicate an offset from the end of the stream.

+   You can set it to one of the following:

+   * A callable with zero arguments
+   * A callable taking a :attr:`ParsingContext.f` object
+   * A value

+   Fields are always processed in the order they are defined, so a field following a field that has one of these attributes set, will continue from the current position.

 MagicField
 ==========
 .. autoclass:: MagicField